EusReads

 The Real Jane Austen – A Life in Small Things by Paula Byrne: This is a rather unconventional biography of Austen because instead of examining her life chronologically, we examine her life through different items, like a topaz cross, a picture, etc. I thought it provided a new way of looking at her life and works and I think you will too, as long as you’re okay with a non-chronological look at her life.
 (Full review here – Goodreads)

-Nonfiction – Analysis
+Nonfiction – Analysis/Technica;

 For the academic Janeites.